theimgclist/theimgclist.github.io/_posts/2018-3-26-A Day in Google's Women Techmakers Summit.md

 Next came Viji Vennelakanti, who is a Deep Learning Consultant for a fireside chat.
 I started paying attention to her talk since Deep Learning is something that I am very interested in.
 She talked about how she got into Deep Learning which if you are interested to know, is only out of pure curiosity to learn.
 She shared with the audience the courses that helped her reach this level.
 She is also one of the course mentors for the Deep Learning Specialisation by Andrew Ng who is well known in the AI world.
 Besides giving course recommendations, she also talked about her personal journey, moving back to India from the US, some hard times that were inevitable.
 Her words too aligned with the rest of the speakers on the need to keep learning.
 She gave few tips and suggestions on learning better(like using Pomodoro technique).

 ![](\assets\images\paneldiscussion.jpg?raw=true)
-<p class="caption"><a href="https://twitter.com/GoogleDevsIN">Pic Credit</p>
+<p class="caption"><a href="https://twitter.com/GoogleDevsIN">Pic Credit</a></p>

 After a full day of talks, sessions, discussions and meeting new people, Google’s Women Techmakers Summit came to an end.
 It was good to know that Women Techmakers program is also contributing to Happy Horizons Trust, a non-profit organisation that works on improving the quality of education across many rural areas in India.
 Though it was centred around technology, the experiences, advises and the stories that were shared were really inspiring.
 It was a great day at Google’s office, being part of the summit that had many inspiring, smart people.
 And geeks too!
 A big thanks to Lakshya and everyone else who organised the event.

 I don’t want to say something that sounds fancy before I end this because I know nobody cares.
 Since it’s almost given that nobody cares, why don’t I say it anyway?
 With so many things happening all across the world that calls for women empowerment, safety and progress, I was part of a full day summit that didn’t speak a word in a complaining tone.
 If I have to use one sentence to summarise the entire day, it would be this: “The empowerment that starts from within oneself, can find it’s strength to spread out.”
 Men don’t think like women.
 Be it in technology or in any other field, having more women gives a new dimension of thoughts, ideas, opinions and experiences, all of which have the potential to make things better.

 Here is a video that was shared during the summit.
 Watch it if you haven’t already.
 Even if you have already watched it, you can actually watch it another time for the children.

+<iframe width="652" height="489" src="https://www.youtube.com/embed/hLr2GNRnmXM" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+<p></p>

+Did you find this post useful?
+Head over [here](https://medium.com/@theimgclist/a-day-in-googles-women-techmakers-summit-e6b4269ac069) and give it a clap(or two &#x1f609; ).
 Thanks for reading!!

-<iframe width="652" height="489" src="https://www.youtube.com/embed/hLr2GNRnmXM" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>